 The best way to enjoy the Big Island is by car.
-There are so many things to see on the Big Island, you’re going to need a car, and preferably a Jeep, to truly enjoy it.
+There are so many things to see on the Big Island; you’re going to need a car, preferably a Jeep, to truly enjoy it.

-Is there a bad time to visit Big Island?
+Is there a bad time to visit the Big Island of Hawaii?

 Where to stay on the Big Island

-There are a lot of blogs out there saying you should stay on different parts of the island during your visit, and I disagree 100%.
 Although the Big Island is big, it’s not as big as you might think.
-It’s quite easy to drive around the island, and I’ve never had an issue accessing any part of the island while staying in just one area.
+It’s pretty easy to drive around the island, and I’ve never had an issue accessing any part of the island while staying in just one area.

 4-day Big Island Itinerary